About the digital legal lab

 The law sector plan

-OUR RESEARCH NETWORK RECEIVES FUNDING FROM THE DUTCH MINISTRY OF EDUCATION, CULTURE AND SCIENCE (OCW) THROUGH THE LAW SECTOR PLAN.
+OUR RESEARCH NETWORK is funded by THE DUTCH MINISTRY OF EDUCATION, CULTURE AND SCIENCE (OCW), in consultation with nwo, THROUGH THE LAW SECTOR PLAN.

 Through sector plans, the Netherlands invests in innovative scientific research and academic talent.
 The Law Sector Plan – as part of the broader Sectorplan Social Sciences and Humanities (SSH) – incorporates several legal science themes.
 Our collaboration focuses on expanding and advancing one of those research themes: Digital Legal Studies.